 Since you want to retain your tenants for the long term, you need to cultivate your professional relationships with them.

 The easiest way that this happens is by offering stellar customer service through prompt response to their requests and being attuned to their needs.

 Treating your tenants well will ensure they’re happy staying in your rental property.

 Becoming part of the rental business means you’ll be crunching numbers.
-A lot.
-You will need to be able to track your profits and expenses.
+Front rent collection to repair receipts, you will need to be able to track your profits and expenses.

 That means you’ll need a strong financial understanding so that during tax season, you can file your taxes properly, and avoid any unpleasant surprises!

 Before you can start marketing, accepting tenants, and setting the rental rate, you need to objectively assess your property.